 2026 marks the 100th Anniversary of the first Kate Kennedy Spring Procession.

-Join us for a weekend of community-focused celebrations on April 16-19th 2026.
+We celebrated with a weekend community-focused events on April 16-19th 2026.

 How it all began…